johscheuer/devfest-ka_2015/README.md

 # Run the image from commandline
 kubectl run hello-webserver --image=gcr.io/${PROJECT_ID}/hello-webserver --port=8000

-# Validate
+# See the if the pod is running
+kubectl get pods
+# Check the Replication Controller
+kubectl get rc
+# Get more details about the Replication Controller
+kubectl describe rc hello-webserver
+# Get more details about the Pod(s)
-kubectl get pods kubectl get rc kubectl describe rc hello-webserver kubectl describe pods hello-webserver
+kubectl describe pods hello-webserver

 # Make the pod(s) accessable
-kubectl expose rc hello-webserver --create-external-load-balancer=true kubectl get services
+kubectl expose rc hello-webserver --create-external-load-balancer=true
+# Fetch the public IP address
+kubectl get services

 # Tmux -> watch the external loadbalancer
 # then scale the application